Doctoral Internship in Health Service Psychology

 Total # of interns who were in the 3 cohorts 9

-Total # of interns who did not seek employment because they returned to their doctoral program/are completing doctoral degree 0
+Total # of interns who did not seek employment because they returned to their doctoral program/are completing a doctoral degree 0

 Post-doctoral residency position Employed position

-Community mental health center N/A N/A
+Community Mental Health Center N/A N/A

 Federally qualified health center N/A N/A